questdb/documentation/reference/function/date-time.md

 ## Timestamp to Date conversion

 As described at the [data types section](/docs/reference/sql/datatypes), the only difference between `Timestamp` and `Date` in QuestDB type system is the resolution.
-While `Timestamp` stores resolution as an offset from Unix Epoch in microseconds, `Date` stores the offset in milliseconds.
+Whilst `Timestamp` stores resolution as an offset from Unix epoch in microseconds, `Date` stores the offset in milliseconds.

 Since both types are backed by a signed integer, this means the `Date` type has a